drihu/poketask/README.md

 ```

 ## Usage
-In your project's root folder.
-Recommended after doing npm init.
-It will create a README.md, LICENSE, .gitignore, .gitattributes and .editorconfig
+It is recommended to execute the command after *npm init* in your project's root folder.
+It will then create a README.md, LICENSE, .gitignore, .gitattributes and .editorconfig.
 ```bash
 poketask init
 ```